Infineon/mtb-example-ota-mqtt/README.md

 5. Navigate to the *\<OTA_MQTT>/scripts/* folder.

 6. Execute the following command to generate self-signed SSL certificates and keys.
-On Linux and macOS, you can get your device local IP address by running the `ifconfig` command on any terminal application.
+On Linux and macOS, you can get your device-local IP address by running the `ifconfig` command on any terminal application.
 On Windows, run the `ipconfig` command on a command prompt.

    ```
    sh generate_ssl_cert.sh <local-ip-address-of-your-pc>